tyrantdavis/blog.tyrantdavis.me.com/_portfolio/blocmarks.md

 ```

 **Rails** generated a migration file as a result.
-To run the migrations I executed :
+To run the migrations I executed the following:
 ```
 rake db:migrate
 ```